Frequently Asked Questions

 Please note: additional documentation may be requested by the Assessor’s Office to verify income, if necessary.

-You must meet one of the following two requirements:
+You must meet the following requirement:

-• Completed and Signed 2024 SVP Application
+• Completed and Signed 2025 SVP Application

 • Proof of residency for 2 years(Copy of Driver’s license, state ID, or voter card)